PGY1/2 Combined HSPAL

 How to Apply

-- PhORCAS: Applications will be accepted through PhORCAS (Pharmacy Online Residency Centralized Application Service), a web-based pharmacy residency application system.
-The application deadline is Saturday, December 31st, 2022.
+2. PhORCAS: Applications will be accepted through PhORCAS (Pharmacy Online Residency Centralized Application Service), a web-based pharmacy residency application system.
+Applications are due by January 2, 2024 at 8:59pm PST.

-- Cover Letter: A cover letter describing why you decided to pursue a health-system administration and leadership pharmacy, how a residency at UCSF will aid in your career, elements of the program that most interest you and how each element relates to your personal goals.
+3. Cover Letter: A cover letter describing the elements of the program that most interest you and how each element relates to your personal goals is required.

-- Letters of Recommendation: We request a minimum of one (two is preferred) of your three references should come from a preceptor who you have worked with in a clinical setting, related to an acute or ambulatory care.
+4. Letters of Recommendation: We request a minimum of one (two is preferred) of your three references should come from a preceptor who you have worked with in a clinical setting, related to an APPE in acute or ambulatory care.
 The clinical preceptor should be able to comment on your scope of responsibility, total patient load, level of autonomy, clinical abilities, and organizational and time management skills.
-All 3-reference writers should use the standard PhORCAS template to submit their candidate recommendation and comment on a minimum of 7 of the 13 listed candidate characteristics.
+All 3-reference writers should use the standard PhORCAS template to submit their candidate recommendation.
+An uploaded letter of recommendation is optional and not required.

 Interviews